By Ed Han

 While LinkedIn is definitely social media, the focus is not on sharing everything you are doing and thinking, particularly when the subject is not relevant to your professional image.

 The LinkedIn status update is a powerful tool, and the savvy job seeker can use it to great effect.
-It can help communicate your ongoing professional endeavors and interests, skills development, and further networking by sharing content with your network, all while telling people that you actually do spend time on the site.
+It can help you to communicate your ongoing professional endeavors and interests, skills development, and further networking by sharing content with your network, all while telling people that you actually do spend time on the site.
 And it helps keep your name and headline in front of the people in your network.

 Ed Han is a recruiter and wordsmith and social media fanatic.
 As a veteran of several industries, including publishing, financial services and fashion, Ed helps facilitate a job search group in Princeton NJ and has served as the online community manager for the regional HR networking group Whine & Dine.
-Connect with Ed on Twitter @ed_han, and circle him on GooglePlus where you will often find that Ed has posted a "LinkedIn tip of the day."
+Connect with Ed on Twitter @ed_han where you will often find that Ed has posted a "LinkedIn tip of the day."